MustafaElkholy/ControlStepperMotorsGUI/README.md

 # ControlStepperMotorsGUI
 Control Stepper Motors with C# GUI and PIC Microcontroller.
 I used USB Interface to connect all together.
-Code in C# below and Proteus Simulation with MiKroC code
+Code in C# below and Proteus Simulation with MiKroC code.
+I used HidSharp Library for USB interfacing.